arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 - bash
 - zsh
 ---
 It's no secret that getting started with Property-Based Testing (PBT) is hard.
 This series of articles does not have the presumption of changing this fact.
-It is merely the outcome of the observations and thoughts I have gathered during my personal journey.<br/>
+It is merely the outcome of the observations and thoughts I have gathered during my personal journey.

-However, I hope it can be of some help to the fellow programmer.
+By no means is this a comprehensive manual.
+Consider it as a friendly introduction to help dispel the fear.

 I will mostly use C# and F#, and just some bits of Haskell here and there.